-A primary objective of Leg 188 was achieved when a set of cores that record intervals in the history of Antarctic paleoenvironments for the Prydz Bay region extending back through the early stage of glaciation to preglacial times was recovered at Site 1166 (Fig. F16).
-Drilling during Leg 119 in Prydz Bay recovered a record of early proximal glaciation at Sites 739 and 742 but did not capture the transition to warmer climates as would be indicated by the presence of local vegetation.
-Correlation of Site 1166 to Site 742 (~40 km apart) by comparison of downhole logs and regional seismic stratigraphy shows that Units I and II at Site 1166 are equivalent to (or older than) similar units at Site 742.
+Site 1166 achieved a primary objective of Leg 188 by recovering a set of cores, albeit limited, that record brief intervals in the history of Antarctic paleoenvironments for the Prydz Bay region, extending back through the early stage of glaciation to preglacial times (Fig. 16).
+Drilling during Leg 119 in Prydz Bay recovered a record of early proximal glaciation at Sites 739 and 742 but had not captured the transition to warmer climates as would be indicated by the presence of local vegetation.
+Correlation of Site 1166 to Site 742, which is 40 km away, by comparison of downhole logs and regional seismic stratigraphy shows that Units I and II at Site 1166 are equivalent to (or older than) similar units at Site 742.
 Below the level of Unit II, however, Site 1166 samples are stratigraphically lower and record a more temperate alluvial facies than seen at Site 742.
-The lower part of Unit III (i.e., the deformed organic-rich sands and silts) may have been sampled in the lowermost 2 m of core at Site 742, but confirmation of this awaits further comparison of the two drill sites.
+The lower part of Unit III (i.e., the deformed organic-rich sands and silts) may have been sampled in the last 2 m of core at the bottom of Site 742, but confirmation of this awaits further comparison of the two drill sites.
 If the organic units are the same, then a thick section of sands (Unit III) is missing at Site 742.
-The deepest unit at Site 1166 (Unit V) lies below a regional seismic unconformity that can be traced to Site 741, ~110 km away, where gray claystones similar to those of Unit V were also sampled.
+The deepest unit at Site 1166 (Unit V) lies below a regional seismic unconformity that can be traced to Site 741, ~110 km away, where similar gray claystones like those of Unit V were also sampled.
 The age of the claystone at Site 741 is Early Cretaceous, which is preglacial.